 I never wanted to leave the apartment, and the thought of doing so with a small (high-need!) baby was daunting.

 But, what I realized was that both of us were going stir-crazy cooped up in the apartment day in and day out.

 My baby actually loved going out, and doing so helped minimize her fussiness most of the time rather than exacerbating it.

-And Mama, you need human interaction, even if it’s just the check-out lady at the grocery store.
+And Mom-Friend, you need human interaction, even if it’s just the check-out lady at the grocery store.

 7. Consider Baby’s perspective

 Your baby was super comfy in your womb.

 She’d have been perfectly happy to stay there forever.

 But she got evicted from her cozy, dark, warm, peaceful nest where she could always hear your heartbeat and voice and feel you moving.

 Now she doesn’t understand why she’s cold and alone in a big open crib where she can’t hear or feel you, and as far as she knows, you’re gone forever.